giacomo-ciro/240713_resilient-companies/README.md

 <img src="img/outliers_filtered.png" width="400">

 ## Resilient Analysis
-After all preprocessing, we are left with `20,636` unique companies identified by their BVD whose `OM` and `RG` are measured for the years from `2018` to `2022` inclusive.
-Now we compare each company performance with the industry average.
+After preprocessing, we are left with `20,636` unique companies identified by their BVD and the respective `OM` and `RG` are measured for the years from `2018` to `2022` inclusive.
+We now compare each company's performance with the corresponding industry average.

-We say that a company is a *break-away company* in a period if both its metrics are above the industry median for the entire period.
+We say that a company is a *break-away company* in a period if both `OM` and `RG` are above the industry median for the entire period.

-In particular, we identify the following subsets:
+In particular, we identify the following disjoint subsets:
 - **Resilient** Companies -> break-away companies *before* and *after* year 2020 exclusive -> 479 cos
 - **Non-Resilient** Companies -> break-away companies *before* but *not after* year 2020 exclusive ->1704 cos
 - **New Break-away** Companies -> break-away companies *after* but *not before* year 2020 exclusive ->1717 cos

-**Note**: we consider the median as aggregate function because is more robust to outliers and extreme values.
+**Note**: we consider the median as aggregate function because it is more robust to outliers and extreme values.

 ## Appendix
 The following data is made available at [this link](https://github.com/giacomo-ciro/240713_resilient-companies/tree/main/data):